Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

 In this way, data scientists at Capgemini are using technological innovations to understand climate change better and to help create a sustainable future for life on Earth.
 One initiative that brings them together to look at how they can help create a better future is the Capgemini Global Data Science Challenge.

-The 2021 challenge is now underway, with rival teams hoping to match the innovations made in 2020.
-The team that won last year’s competition developed a cutting-edge data solution that is set to play a part in protecting the future of an endangered species – sperm whales.
+The team that won the 2020 competition developed a cutting-edge data solution that is set to play a part in protecting the future of an endangered species – sperm whales.
 Their work will help biologists map whale migration patterns and monitor any changes in the species’ behavior that might have arisen from environmental factors, such as climate change and warming ocean temperatures.

 For the 2020 challenge, the Norway-based Capgemini team used Amazon Web Services (AWS), artificial intelligence (AI), and machine-learning technology to develop a tool that can accurately identify sperm whales via photo image processing.
-In turn, this will help scientists track the whales’ migration routes, look at the social structure of the sperm whale groups, and protect the whales’ natural habitats.
-It’s an innovative use of AI that will help to boost species conservation and environmental sustainability.
+In turn, this will help scientists track the whales’ migration routes, look at the social structure of the sp

-How did they achieve it?
-According to team members Hartvig Johannson, Pedram Sherafat, and Simen Norrheim Larsen, creating a winning project that can deliver real-world impact is about applying tried-and-tested principles of innovation.
+Capgemini team members Hartvig Johannson, Pedram Sherafat, and Simen Norrheim Larsen created a winning project that can deliver real-world impact, by applying tried-and-tested principles of innovation.

-Pedram adds: “It helps to have a specific challenge.
+The foundations for the team’s success were built on understanding the available data.
+“That begins with a scoping exercise,” explains Pedram.
+“It also helps to have a specific challenge.
 With ours, it was to identify the individual ‘fingerprints’ of sperm whales through images of their flukes, or tail fins.
 A defined challenge like this is where machine learning really shines.”